Family Focused. Solution Oriented.Resolving family law matters while preserving family relationships.

 For individuals and their spouses that have a large nest egg in the form of a retirement account, filing a Qualified Domestic Relations Order (QDRO) may be appropriate.
 A QDRO allows spouses to designate a second payee.
 This means that when it comes time to access the account, the money will be divided.
 A QDRO can be used for most retirement payouts and pensions.
 However, it does not work for some military and government plans.
 Without a QDRO, dividing a retirement account brings severe tax penalties.
 It is very difficult to access the money before the listed employee reaches retirement age.

-Let our Austin family law attorney stand by your side as you negotiate your divorce.
+Let our Central Texas family law attorney stand by your side as you negotiate your divorce.
 Call 512-478-1011 to learn more.